 Equally prevalent are the more existential conflicts that lie barely a scratch beneath the surface.
 The conflict between the person we feel ourselves to be in moments of quiet reverie and the person we become when in our social worlds.
 Or the conflict between the person we feel our work, or marriage, or economic situation has limited us to being and the person we know we could become.

 The anguished cries of longing and uncertainty that such conflicts give rise to are part and parcel of the world of psychotherapy.
 Because they are part and parcel of life.
 Freud's whole body of work was built upon the notion of conflict and conflict resolution.
 His argument was that if we understand what has triggered the conflict and so created the symptom, then we can dissolve its power.
 The insatiable hunger of the woman above was, for example, not about her need for food.
 Her craving was for a different kind of succour that she was tricked into believing she could satiate by binge eating.
 Hopefully, over time, an understanding of the emotional need behind the physical appetite will lessen her symptom's tyranny.

 I say "lessen" and not "end" because the notion of conflict resolution that so many people long for is a dangerous one to buy into.
 Surely the idea that any of us can be free from conflict is bound to end in tears?
 Isn't conflict one of the things that makes us human?
 So maybe it's important to get a handle on the idea that inner conflict is here to stay.
 Which doesn't mean we have to give into it, or that we can't shape it.
 It just means that it's part of who we are.
 The best way forward with inner battles is to stop hoping we can be shot of them and start instead to understand what purpose they serve.

-Elizabeth Meakins is a psychoanalytic psychotherapist in private practice.
-None of the clinical material above refers to specific casesReuse content
+Elizabeth Meakins is a psychoanalytic psychotherapist.
+None of the above material refers to specific individual casesReuse content